Transfer of Credit from Other Institutions for Curriculum Policy

 - Schools they accredit are routinely listed in one or more of the following publications: the International Handbook of Universities (a UNESCO publication), the Commonwealth Universities Yearbook, the World Education Series, published by PIER, or the Countries Series, published by NOOSR in Australia

-4. As such, the following regional accrediting agencies are accepted:
+- As such, the following regional accrediting agencies are accepted, including any previous form of the agency’s title:

 - Accrediting Council for Independent Colleges and Schools (ACICS)